Mike Brown (safety): Professional career

-The Chicago Bears drafted Brown in the second round with the 39th overall pick in the 2000 NFL Draft.
-Brown was the only rookie to play in the 2000 season’s opener, eventually becoming the team’s starting free safety for all sixteen games of the season.
+The Chicago Bears drafted Brown in the second round with the 39th overall pick in the 2000 NFL draft.
+Brown was the only rookie to play in the 2000 season’s opener, eventually becoming the team's starting free safety for all sixteen games of the season.
 He recorded the second most tackles on the team that year and one interception that was returned for a touchdown.
 He received accolades from Pro Football Weekly, Football News and Football Digest, but lost the NFL Defensive Rookie of the Year Award to teammate Brian Urlacher.
-The following year, he had two memorable performances, during which he returned two interceptions for two consecutive overtime wins, making him the first player in league history to accomplish the feat.
-The 2001 Bears finished the season with a 13–3 record and one of the league’s most prominent defenses.
-Brown recorded a team leading five interceptions including 2 in overtime that were returned for touchdowns that year.
-However, the Philadelphia Eagles defeated the team in the postseason’s second round.
+In 2001, he had two memorable performances, during which he returned two interceptions for two consecutive overtime wins, making him the first player in league history to accomplish the feat.
+In Week 7, Brown intercepted a pass that Terrell Owens bobbled and returned it for a game-winning touchdown against the San Francisco 49ers.
+The following week, Brown intercepted a tipped pass from Cleveland Browns quarterback Tim Couch and returned it for another game-winning touchdown.
+He is the only player to have back-to-back game-winning touchdown returns in overtime in NFL history.
+The 2001 Bears finished the season with a 13–3 record and one of the league's most prominent defenses.
+Brown recorded a team leading five interceptions.
+However, the Philadelphia Eagles defeated the team in the postseason's second round.

 Brown recorded three interceptions and 111 tackles in 2002, despite sustaining a hand injury during the off season.
 One of his most notable performances came when he returned a fumble for a 68-yard touchdown, following a fumble and lateral pass from Rosevelt Colvin.
 In addition to the return he had forced three fumbles that season.
 However, Brown only intercepted two passes during the 2003 season, and tied for third among tackles on the team.

 After sustaining an Achilles injury in 2004, which forced him to miss the last 14 games, and a calf-injury in 2005 which made him miss the last four games of 2005, the Bears defense was noticeably less effective.
 Brown tried to play in a January 2006 Divisional Playoff game for the Bears against the Carolina Panthers, but had to leave the game in the first quarter.
 The Panthers would go on to win the game, 29–21.
 During week six of the 2006 Chicago Bears season, Brown suffered a Lisfranc fracture.
 The ailment forced him to undergo surgery, and sent him to Bears' injured reserve for the remainder of the season.